-Strategy 1 Maintain and improve existing road system Why?
-A, safe, efficient, and well-maintained roadway network is one of a community's most fundamental infrastructure components.
-Sustaining this infrastructure helps to enhance residents' quality of life while supporting new growth and investment.
-Implement Transportation Improvement Plan Identify traffic safety concerns and resolve in a timely manner Institute traffic calming measures on cross-town high-speed routes Encourage shared access and drives along roadways Actions Minimize life cycle costs/follow an affordable investment schedule Consider public/private partnerships and competitive service contracts for maintenance and operations Monitor road surface conditions with effective pavement management systems that can assist in evaluation, analysis, and prioritization of maintenance and rehabilitation needs on local streets Tools & Resources Strategy 2 Increase public transportation services between regions and cities Why?
-Transit is increasingly important for the economy: a growing senior population, high transportation costs, and worsening traffic congestion all contribute to a growing need for and interest in transit.
-However, large geographies and limited funding restrict transit services: limited schedules and long travel times discourage the use of transit for accessing employment or services.
-Improving coordination of and support for transit will provide important mobility options and access that in turn can help to reduce traffic and congestion.
-Implement a Regional Transit Network to coordinate transit across system boundaries Expand and enhance service times and hours based on need and demand Improve transit access and accessibility Improve bus stop infrastructure Actions Develop a regional guaranteed ride home program Integrate transit service with the tourism economy Coordinate with intercity bus service (Indian Trails, Greyhound) Encourage employers to provide transportation and vanpool programs Support non-emergency medical transportation and improve transit and supplemental transportation services for medical appointments Tools & Resources Grand Vision Mobility Management Plan
+Strategy 1 Maintain and improve e xisting road system Why?
+A, safe, efficient, and well-maintained roadw most fundamental infrastructure components to enhance residents' quality of life while sup s.
+Sustaining this infrastructure helps Implement Transportation Improvement Plan Identify traffic safety concerns and resolve in a timely manner Institute traffic calming measures on cross-town high-speed routes Encourage shared access and drives along roadways Actions Minimize life cycle costs/follow an affordable investment schedule Consider public/private partnerships and competitive service contracts for maintenance and operations Monitor road surface conditions with effective pavement management systems that can assist in evaluation, analysis, and prioritization of maintenance and rehabilitation needs on local streets Tools & Resources Strategy 2 Increase public transportation services between regions and cities Why?
+Transit is increasingly important for the econ high transportation costs, and worsening tra a growing need for and interest in transit.
+Ho limited funding restrict transit services: limite times discourage the use of transit for access Improving coordination of and support for transitions and access that in turn can help to re- offic congestion all contribute to sowever, large geographies and sed schedules and long travel esing employment or services.
+Sansit will provide important mobility Implement a Regional Transit Network to coordinate transit across system boundaries Expand and enhance service times and hours based on need and demand Improve transit access and accessibility Improve bus stop infrastructure Actions Develop a regional guaranteed ride home program Integrate transit service with the tourism economy Coordinate with intercity bus service (Indian Trails, Greyhound) Encourage employers to provide transportation and vanpool programs Support non-emergency medical transportation and improve transit and supplemental transportation services for medical appointments Tools & Resources Grand Vision Mobility Management Plan

-Strategy 3 Increase use and efficiency of rail, air, and water travel and freight Why?
-Roads, air, rail, and water transportation choices are critical for business, tourism, and industry.
-Ensuring that these transportation choices are efficient and cost-effective allows communities to serve visitors and to import and export a variety of products needed for business and industry.
-Actions Support waterway trail systems and land/water infrastructure Explore the development of port facilities to accommodate cruise ships Explore opportunities and funding to improve rail infrastructure Support ferry services and other water transportation options that enhance travel and tourism in the region Consider funding opportunities, partnerships, and other initiatives to provide passenger rail service within and to the region Tools & Resources Strategy 4 Expand, enhance, and improve pedestrian and non-motorized infrastructure Why?
+Strategy 3 Increase use and efficie air, and water travel and Why?
+Roads, air, rail, and water transportation cho tourism, and industry.
+Ensuring that these tra and cost-effective allows communities to ser export a variety of products needed for busin ansportation choices are efficient rve visitors and to import and Support waterway trail systems and land/water infrastructure Explore the development of port facilities to accommodate cruise ships Actions Explore opportunities and funding to improve rail infrastructure Support ferry services and other water transportation options that enhance travel and tourism in the region Consider funding opportunities, partnerships, and other initiatives to provide passenger rail service within and to the region Tools & Resources Strategy 4 Expand, enhance, and improve pedestrian and non-motorized infrastructure Why?
 Non-motorized facilities are an important and desired quality of life and economic development amenity that enhance recreation opportunities and provide important transportation options to the many residents throughout the region that can't or don't drive.
 However, despite their importance to all parts of the community, they are often treated primarily as recreation assets that don't receive the same level of funding priority as other transportation options, complicating the development process and creating funding hurdles for new trail or sidewalk connections or development.
-Actions Adopt and implement Complete Streets programs Improve disabled access in crosswalks and intersections Connect residential, employment, shopping, services, recreation, and tourism assets with non-motorized and transit options Develop, enhance, or improve sidewalks or non-motorized pathways in and near higher-density residential developments to ensure non-motorized connections with nearby amenities Incorporate sidewalks and bike lanes where appropriate into planned transportation improvements Improve crosswalks and intersection crossing Tools & Resources UpNorthTrails.org Planning for Pathways: An Implementation Resource of the New Designs for Growth Guidebook Land Information Access Association Trail Towns: Capturing Trail- Based Tourism - A Manual for Communities in Northern Michigan
+Adopt and implement Complete Streets programs Improve disabled access in crosswalks and intersections Connect residential, employment, shopping, services, recreation, and tourism assets with non-motorized and transit options Actions Develop, enhance, or improve sidewalks or non-motorized pathways in and near higher-density residential developments to ensure non-motorized connections with nearby amenities Incorporate sidewalks and bike lanes where appropriate into planned transportation improvements Improve crosswalks and intersection crossing Tools & Resources UpNorthTrails.org Planning for Pathways: An Implementation Resource of the New Designs for Growth Guidebook Land Information Access Association Trail Towns: Capturing Trail- Based Tourism - A Manual for Communities in Northern Michigan